-Magpie Dance is a contemporary dance company for learning-disabled dance, providing contemporary dance opportunities and classes for young people and adults with learning disabilities.
+We were commissioned to provide a feasibility study and facilitated away day for Magpie Dance.
+They are a contemporary dance company for learning-disabled dance, providing contemporary dance opportunities and classes for young people and adults with learning disabilities.
 Magpie is based in Bromley, south London.

 Over a two-year period, Counterculture carried out a feasibility study for a potential learning-disabled performance company, and facilitated staff and trustee away-days – reviewing the organisation’s progress against its strategic plan, and helping staff and trustees to refine their business plan and future strategic direction.